fpsvogel/learn-ruby/README.md

 <!-- omit in toc -->
-# Learning Ruby: a resource list
+# Learn Ruby: a resource list

 Hi!
 As a second-career developer who didn't go through a bootcamp, I've found it helpful to keep a road map of learning resources—building my own curriculum, in a way.
 I hope this list helps you too!